henrymorgan10/mcorpai-org/README.md

 **Oh my Jesus!
 This beautiful… 🤯🔥🔥🔥🔥🔥🔥🔥🔥🔥**

-I’m a single man, and I’m generally attracted to open-minded women.

 9th — **UAE**
 Middle Eastern hospitality is genuinely impressive.
 If women in the UAE were more open-minded, it probably would have ranked #1 for me.